UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

    import bge
    from bge import logic

 The first lines import the module bge and then the submodule logic.
 No big deal here.
 We actually don't need to explicitly import the bge module since we are importing a submodule directly.
 However, it doesn't hurt to do it.
 Lines 4 and 5 will store the current controller in a variable and create a pointer to the object where it was called from (known as _owner_).
 We are not using the owner variable here, but it's good to be familiar with it.
 You will be using it a lot.

 .. code-block:: python

+   # Use bge module to get/set game property + transform
    cont = logic.getCurrentController()
    owner = cont.owner

 The following lines get more elements from the game to be used in the script: scene will give you direct access to the current scene; objects is the current list to be used later; text_obj is one element of the objects list (accessed by its name in Blender).

 .. code-block:: python